ACCESS-Community-Hub/LWG-Workshop-Day2-Scripts/README.md

 # About

-This repository is intended to store the scripts and tools curated and worked on during the 2024 Land Working Group Workshop.
-Depending on the outcomes from the workshop, this repository may be either continued or used as a template for the end goal: A repository for storing the many scripts and auxiliary tools used by the land community within Australia as part of their research.
-This includes processes such as re-gridding, aggregation and disaggregation, statistical analyses and reductions, resampling, as well as tools to prepare datasets for ingestion by either CABLE or JULES.
+This repository is intended to store, where appropriate, the many scripts and tools used by the land community within Australia as part of their research for ancillary data creation.
+This includes processes such as re-gridding, aggregation and disaggregation, statistical analyses and reductions, resampling, reformatting of datasets for ingestion by either CABLE or JULES.
+The goal is to use these community-shared resources to converge towards a shared infrastructure to create ancillary data.

+This repository was first created for the working bee day at the 2024 Land Surface Model Working Group workshop.

 # Why